 Associate Degree vs. Bachelor's Degree: How They Compare

-An associate and a bachelor's are both undergraduate degrees, so you can begin studying for them immediately after high school.
-(By contrast, a master's degree is a graduate program that requires students to have a bachelor's prior to entry.)
+An associate degree and a bachelor's degree are both undergraduate degrees, so you can begin studying for them immediately after high school.
+(By contrast, a master's degree or doctorate is a graduate program that requires students to have a bachelor's or master's degree prior to entry.)
 Both can qualify you for many satisfying and rewarding occupations.
-But there are important distinctions between them that you need to understand.

 Here are some differences between an associate degree and a bachelor's degree:

-- Length of program—This is the most obvious distinction.
-An associate degree typically requires 60 credit hours, whereas a bachelor's requires 120.
-That translates into roughly two years of study for an associate degree versus four years for a bachelor's.
-Since an associate degree can be completed in a shorter timeframe, you can finish your training and begin your career much sooner.
+- Length of program: This is the most obvious distinction.
+An associate degree typically requires 60 credit hours, whereas a bachelor's degree requires 120.
+That translates into roughly two years of study for an associate degree versus four years for a bachelor's degree.
+Since an associate degree can be completed in less time, you can finish your training and begin your career much sooner.

-- Cost—It often costs thousands of dollars less to get an associate degree than to go for a bachelor's.
-That's partly because an associate degree only requires half as much time.
-Another factor is that many colleges that offer associate degrees are significantly cheaper than traditional four-year schools.
-According to the College Board, an in-district student at a two-year public college pays an average of $3,660 per year, whereas an in-state student at a four-year public institution pays $10,230.9
+- Cost: It often costs thousands of dollars less to get an associate degree than a bachelor's degree.
+That's because an associate degree requires half as much time, and many colleges that offer associate degrees are significantly cheaper than traditional four-year schools.
+According to the College Board, an in-district student at a two-year public college pays an average of $3,730 per year, whereas an in-state student at a four-year public institution pays $10,440.

-- Admission standards—Many community and career colleges have open admission, meaning that you only need a high school diploma or GED in order to enroll.
-Four-year institutions generally have more stringent requirements, such as a certain grade point average (GPA) or minimum score on admission tests like the SAT or ACT.
-Thus, an associate degree program is a more accessible route to higher education.
+- Admission standards: Many community and career colleges have open admission, meaning that you only need a high school diploma or GED to enroll.
+Four-year institutions generally have more stringent requirements, such as a certain grade point average (GPA) or a minimum score on admission tests like the SAT or ACT.

-- Career opportunities—As noted above, an associate degree can lead to a wide array of highly skilled jobs.
-Plus, occupations that require that level of education are expected to grow by 11 percent in the years ahead, outpacing the rate of growth for jobs that require a bachelor's.4 So if you're interested in a specific career, be sure to research the educational requirements.
+- Career opportunities: As noted above, an associate degree can lead to a wide array of highly skilled jobs.
+Plus, the BLS projects that occupations requiring that level of education will grow by 11 percent in the years ahead, outpacing the rate of growth for jobs that require a bachelor's degree.
 A bachelor's degree can open more doors, particularly if you're aiming for leadership or management roles.
-In fact, roughly one in five jobs call for a minimum of a bachelor's degree for entry-level work.10 (And if your chosen field requires a master's or PhD, you will need to get a bachelor's.)
-But in many cases, an associate degree is enough.

-- Earning potential—The median annual salary for someone with a bachelor's degree is $72,830, while the median salary for someone with an associate degree is $52,830.4 But some jobs that are open to associate degree holders, such as dental hygienist, nuclear technician, and radiation therapist, have median earnings above $72,830.
-Plus, keep in mind that you need to spend more time and money to get a bachelor's degree as opposed to an associate degree.
+- Earning potential: The median annual salary for someone with a bachelor's degree is $72,830, while the median salary for someone with an associate degree is $52,830.
+But some jobs that are open to associate degree holders, such as dental hygienist, nuclear technician, and radiation therapist, have median earnings above $72,830.
+Plus, keep in mind that you need to spend more time and money to get a bachelor's degree than to earn an associate degree.

-If you think you'd like to earn a bachelor's at some point, you may want to start by getting an A.A. or an A.S.
-You don't need an associate degree to get a bachelor's, but going this route does offer some significant advantages.
+If you think you'd like to earn a bachelor's degree at some point, you may want to start by getting an A.A. or an A.S.
+You don't need an associate degree to get a bachelor's degree, but going this route does offer some significant advantages.

 Do you already have an associate degree?
 Are you thinking about taking your education to the next level?
-Here's how to convert your associate degree to a bachelor's:
+Here's how to put the credits from your associate degree toward a bachelor's degree: